tecunningham/tecunningham.github.io/_posts/2016-04-30-relative-thinking.md

 ## MISCELLANEOUS NOTES

 * It is useful to make a sharp distinction between “goods” and 'bads”.
-E.g., a good-bad tradeoff: e.g., quality vs price; salary vs hours worked.
-A Good-Good tradeoff: e.g., bedrooms vs bathrooms; MPG vs horsepower; salary vs holiday-days.
+Examples of good-bad tradeoffs are quality vs price; salary vs hours worked.
+Examples of good-good tradeoffs are bedrooms vs bathrooms; MPG vs horsepower; salary vs holiday-days.

 * Parducci invented, as well as range-frequency theory, windsurfing.